Menikdiwela: Geography and Demography

 According to the Local governing body, the population of Menikdiwela as of 2008 is about 1,000.

 Civil affair

 The town is famous for various agricultural products like rice.
 Menikdiwela is also the hometown of Sirasa Superstar first season second Runner-up Amila Perera and J. R. Jayawardane's official secretariat W. M. P. B. Menikdiwela.
 In the beginning, the town started with only seven houses and developed.

 Kandy-Pottapitiya and Kandy-Hataraliyadda (Via Thismada) roads split in Menikdiwela Junction.

-Menikdewela Central College is also located at Menikdiwela.
+Menikdiwela Central College is also located at Menikdiwela.